 Playwright and screen writer Peter Harness made his Doctor Who debut as writer of the Series Eight story “Kill the Moon” for Peter Capaldi’s Doctor; he then returned to pen the two-part “The Zygon Invasion” and “The Zygon Inversion” for Series Nine (the latter co-written with Steven Moffat); and most recently co-wrote the current series story “The Pyramid at the End of the World”.
 Harness penned the third series of Wallander starring Kenneth Branagh as well as episodes of Jonathan Strange & Mr Norrell, and the feature film Is Anybody There? starring Michael Caine and David Morrissey for which he was nominated for a Writers Guild Award, as well as winning a Scottish BAFTA for an episode of Case Histories starring Jason Isaacs.
 His busy schedule prevented him from coming to Gallifrey One in the past, so we’re anxiously looking forward to 2018 which will be his first convention appearance in North America!

 Rachel Talalay is a celebrated and successful producer and director who made her film directoral debut in 1991 on the final Nightmare on Elm Street film Freddy’s Dead: The Final Nightmare.
-In addition to directing films such as Tank Girl and Ghost in the Machine, Rachel has become a prolific television director as well, including becoming Doctor Who’s first female director in four years, helming the Series Eight two-part finale “Dark Water” and “Death in Heaven,” Series Nine’s acclaimed “Heaven Sent” and “Hell Bent,” and the final two episodes of Series Ten, “World Enough and Time” and “The Doctor Falls”.
+In addition to directing films such as Tank Girl and Ghost in the Machine, Rachel has become a prolific television director as well, including becoming Doctor Who’s first female director in four years, helming the Series Eight two-part finale “Dark Water” and “Death in Heaven,” Series Nine’s acclaimed “Heaven Sent” and “Hell Bent,” the final two episodes of Series Ten, “World Enough and Time” and “The Doctor Falls,” and the much-heralded Peter Capaldi swansong, “Twice Upon a Time”.
 She’s also directed episodes of Sherlock, The Flash, Supergirl, Reign, Legends of Tomorrow, Kyle XY, Boston Public, Ally MacBeal, Haven, Cold Case and The Dead Zone, and teaches film studies at the University of British Columbia in Vancouver, Canada.
 We welcomed Rachel to Gallifrey One in 2015 and are thrilled she is making a return visit.